Megathous nigerrimus

 Megathous nigerrimus is a species of click beetles in the family Elateridae.
+In 2020, Frank E. Etzler transferred this species to the genus Hemicrepidius.

 Distribution

 This species can be found in France, Italy and Switzerland.
 It is the most widespread species within the genus Megathous.
 It is mainly known from the French and Italian Maritime Alps, Alpes-de-Haute-Provence and Piedmont.

 Description

 Megathous nigerrimus can reach a body length of about 20 mm.
 These click beetles are entirely black, moderately shiny, including antennae and legs.
 They are covered with fine and not very thick pubescence.
 Antennae are serrated from third article.
 Frons is arcuate anteriorly with margin simple on level with clypeus at middle.

 Biology

 The larvae develop as predators in decayed trunks and stumps of different tree species.
 Adults have crepuscular habits.